 The following framework for mainstreaming climate action, summarized in Figure B1, is organized around the three 'core functions' and three 'core capabilities' of Ministries of Finance outlined in Part A above.
 Each of the functions and capabilities is broken down into further detailed action areas, as summarized beneath the figure.
 13

 Figure B1.
-A framework for climate action by Ministries of Finance
+A Ministry of Finance framework for climate action